What Is Cheesecake Made Of?

 Gluten-Free and No-Crust Options

 For those avoiding gluten, there are plenty of crust options available.
-Crushed nuts like almonds, pecans, or walnuts make a deliciously crunchy base.
-Combine them with a touch of butter and sugar, and you’re good to go.
+Crushed nuts like almonds, pecans, and walnuts make a crunchy base.
+Combine them with butter and sugar, and you’re good to go.

 Prefer to skip the crust altogether?
 No problem!
 Many cheesecakes can be baked crustless, allowing the creamy filling to shine on its own.
 This minimalist approach is especially popular for no-bake cheesecakes.